NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 	awk -F, '{print ",,,Other,,,"$2","$1","}' 220727-additions.csv > 220727-additions-reformatted.csv
 	```
 	to get a file in the appropriate format.
 Append the additional rows to `econsult.csv`.
 3. accuRx updates are provided by Matt Deaves or Pavandeep Sandhu.
 Note that these updates may also involve related changes to the eConsult config.
+The source data is usually taken from [here](https://docs.google.com/spreadsheets/d/1oqsrtKEyKv0xXZBoJtofkQSUoNyKNB3B2iKvREgoO_A/edit#gid=0).
+Download a copy so you have a defined cut of data.
+Then you need to work out the changes required using the following rules:

+	Additions are those ODS codes with Status == "NHS App On" that are not present in `accurx.csv` AND also not present in `econsult.csv`.

+	Deletions are those ODS codes with Status == "NHS App Off" that are present in `accurx.csv`.

 	The Sharepoint folder where requested changes are kept is [here](https://hscic365.sharepoint.com/sites/SJRWorkingGroup/Shared%20Documents/Forms/AllItems.aspx?RootFolder=%2Fsites%2FSJRWorkingGroup%2FShared%20Documents%2FGeneral%2FaccuRx).
-Update `sjr-config/utils/rulecreation/accurx.csv` with the practice changes required (both additions and deletions).
+It may be useful to refer to the latest spreadsheet here to find the Excel formulae to work out the additions and deletions.
+Update `sjr-config/utils/rulecreation/accurx.csv` with the practice changes required.
 4. If we have been directed to turn off on olc provider for a given ODS code in conjunction with enabling the other olc provider, update `sjr-config/utils/rulecreation/olcoverrides.csv` so that we know which should be enabled, the reason for this and the date the decision was made.
 5. Once both `econsult.csv` and `accurx.csv` are updated, run
 	```bash